VinTeK/Interactive-Vigenere-Cipher/README.md

 **SPACE** -- Switch between the key and the message.

-**[A,B,C,...]** -- You can enter whatever text you like to change either the key or message.
+**[A, B, C, ...]** -- You can enter whatever text you like to change either the key or message.
 When you change the key, the message is ciphered accordingly; when you change the message, the key is changed to cipher to that character.

 ## Examples

 	$ ./vigenere.py -d 'tiulvxlsfimgccqlvhnenkmgw' -k 'secret'

 	$ ./vigenere.py -e 'plaintext.txt' -l 9